OHV, OHC, SOHC and DOHC (twin cam) engine design

-OHV means OverHead Valve - an engine design where the camshaft is installed inside the engine block and valves are operated through lifters, pushrods and rocker arms.
-For this reason, an OHV engine is also known as a "Pushrod" engine.
+OHV in general means OverHead Valve, or valves are installed in the cylinder head.
+Often the term "OHV" is used to describe the engine design where the camshaft is installed inside the engine block and valves are operated through lifters, pushrods and rocker arms.
+This design is also known as a "Pushrod" engine.

 The OHV design has been successfully used for decades.